KATBlackCoder/LudoLingua/ROADMAP.md

 - **Extensibility**: Clean architecture for future enhancements
 - **Cross-Platform**: Desktop application for Windows, macOS, and Linux

-With the solid, modern foundation now established through Phase 4, LudoLingua has achieved professional-grade polish in Phase 5.0-5.3 and is now expanding its translation capabilities with the Sugoi provider integration in Phase 5.4.
+With the solid, modern foundation established through Phase 4, LudoLingua has achieved comprehensive professional-grade polish in Phase 5 and is now ready for advanced features and production-ready enhancements in Phase 6.